 An eligible student is one who has a disability and who meets the essential academic eligibility requirements for the WSU program or activity in which the student seeks to participate.
 In order to receive academic accommodations, the student must identify/self-disclose his/her educational needs.

 - Approval of accommodations is based on adequate supporting documentation of a disability.

 - Qualified students with disabilities must meet the same academic requirements as all students on campus.

-- An accommodation is not reasonable if it compromises the essential elements of a course or lowers academic standards.
+- An accommodation cannot compromise the essential elements of a course or lowers academic standards.